redis/redis-doc/topics/client-side-caching.md

 asking a networked server at all, but just accessing their local memory, then it is possible to fetch more data per second (since many queries will not hit the database or the cache at all) with much smaller latency.
-For this reason Redis 6 implements direct support for client side cachig, in order to make this pattern much simpler to implement, more accessible, reliable and efficient.
+For this reason Redis 6 implements direct support for client side caching, in order to make this pattern much simpler to implement, more accessible, reliable and efficient.